Foundational Elements of Practice

 Sitting with a Group

 Sitting regularly with a group of practitioners can provide support, encouragement, and camaraderie.
 From the origins of Buddhist practice 2,500 years ago, the Sangha, or community of practitioners was very important.
 In fact the precepts we take as Buddhists today evolved from the experience of a diverse group of people living and practicing together harmoniously.
 Many people find sitting with a group easier than sitting on their own.
-Currently, we have several in-person opportunities for group sitting practice: Palatine, IL on Sunday evenings, One Saturday morning per month in Monroe, Wisconsin, and one Thursday evening per month in DeKalb, Illinois.
-We also offer online sitting Tuesday through Friday mornings at 6 AM and on Sunday evenings.
+Currently, we have several in-person opportunities for group sitting practice: Palatine, IL on Sunday evenings and one Saturday morning per month in Monroe, Wisconsin.
+We also offer online sitting Tuesday through Thursday mornings at 6 AM and on Sunday evenings.
 Click on the above links to see detailed schedules for any of these.

 Retreats are an opportunity to come to the Zen Center for a day, a weekend, or longer to engage in intensive practice.
 Retreats are primarily silent, allowing participants to stay focussed and attentive in all activities.
 A typical retreat has 10 or more half-hour periods of zazen per day and includes three silent meals, a work practice period, a self care period and chanting services.
 Retreats called zazenkai or sesshin, depending on the length vary from a weekend to a week long.